tjworks/tapdata-docs-en/docs/cloud/faq/task.md

-### Master data is copied in real-time, and slave data is also increasing.
-Will there be conflicts?
+### Does the real-time copying of master data and the simultaneous increase in slave data create potential conflicts in the system?

-If the target already contains data, Tapdata Cloud will recognize it and update it according to the source.
-If the slave table is brand new, no conflict will occur.
+If the target database already has existing data, Tapdata Cloud will intelligently recognize and synchronize it with the source data.
+This ensures that updates are applied accurately.
+On the other hand, when dealing with a newly created slave table, since it does not yet have any pre-existing data, the process proceeds without encountering conflicts.

-### Why does the option to enable incremental concurrency conflict with no primary key synchronization?
+### Why does enabling the option of incremental concurrency conflict with the lack of a primary key?

-Incremental concurrency according to the primary key to group data processing, with no primary key, this group processing capacity will be invalid.
+Enabling incremental concurrency relies on grouping data based on the primary key.
+In the absence of a primary key, the ability to group and process data in this way is compromised, leading to a conflict.

-### In spite of successfully creating the target table, why does the task prompt that the target table doesn't exist?
+### I have successfully created the table, so why am I still getting an error during task execution stating that the target table does not exist?

-For some type of database, if the target database is set to case-insensitive table names.
-When the source table is an uppercase table name, synchronization to the target database is forced to be converted to a lowercase table name.
-At this time, when the task matches the target table through the capitalized table name of the source database, the error occurred.
+In some databases, when the target database is configured to be case-insensitive for table names, if the source table has uppercase table names, they will be forcibly converted to lowercase table names when synchronized to the target database.
+This can lead to an error when the task tries to match the source table's uppercase name with the target table.

-This error can be resolved by converting the table name to match the target table name during the task setup process, so it will synchronize correctly.
+To resolve this issue, you can use the **field mapping** settings in the task configuration process to force the table names to match the case sensitivity of the target database.
+By doing so, the synchronization process should work correctly.

 ![](../images/table_name_setting.png)